-Does Pouring Bleach Down the drain Stop Roaches from Using It for Travel?
+Does Pouring Bleach Down the Drain Stop Roaches?

 The last thing you want to see as you stumble into the kitchen for breakfast is a roach skittering around in your sink.

 The shock will wake you up faster than any cup of coffee ever will, but the knowledge that roaches are using your drains as a sort of highway could turn the strongest of stomachs.

 These pests carry diseases with them and can live in between the walls of your home as well as your pipes.

 You might have heard that you can pour bleach down your drains in order to stop roaches from using your plumbing to roam around your house.

 Most people know that bleach sprays can be used to kill errant roaches that skitter around your floors.